Home | List of Moves |

 Questions

-When your belief is relevant to your action, describe how it makes you more confident.
+When your connection or belief is relevant to your action, describe how it makes you more confident.
 You may roll with advantage.
-If any of the dice show a 1 or 2 – regardless of the outcome of the move – the belief is challenged.
+If any of the dice show a 1 or 2 – regardless of the outcome of the move – the belief or connection is challenged.
 Mark it.
 Next time you use it, if you roll a 1 or 2, it is proven wrong.
-You may continue to hold the belief, but you may not use it to buff your rolls.
+You may continue to hold the belief or connection, but you may not use it to buff your rolls.

 City Connection Moves

-Once per session you may mark the next available Demand to bump a die roll result one tier.
+Once per session you may mark the next available Demand to get a 10+ result on a move.
+You may mark it before or after you roll.
 Write down the demand the city makes of you.
 You may not take another Demand until you meet this one.

 Meet Demand